Complete puppy buying guide

 Health-test certificates for both parents

-The puppy's microchip number (and proof the seller can transfer it to you)
+The puppy's microchip number (a microchip is a rice-grain-sized ID chip injected under the skin that holds your contact info; ask for proof the seller can transfer it to you)

 A copy of the contract before you sign